hugobbi/mnist-visual-fields/README.md

 It is possible to import the MNIST dataset using `keras.datasets.mnist`.

-## Creating model or loading it from file
+## Creating a model or loading it from a file

 One use of this program is creating a new model, generating its training and testing data (requires importing MNIST dataset), training it and finally using it for visualization.
 Another possible use of this program is loading a model from a file, importing the MNIST dataset and then using it for visualization.